Clean API Client

 }

 When there are many modules, importing each one individually becomes inconvenient.
-I collect them into a shared client:
+I assemble them into a shared client:

 services/client.ts